bitsofcotton/goki_check_cc/README.md

 Searching the Internet more...

 # Status
-Searching bone-enabled 3d model simple format.
+Searching bone-enabled 3d model simple format -> may be .fbx format is widely used.
 Writing whole to rotated partials match.
-And checking implementation.
+Rewriting delaunay triangulation with divide and conquerer method.

 # Usage
     make tools